michaelyoungstrom/sampleWebhooks/README.md

 # sampleWebhooks
-Just a testing repo for working with Github webhooks in AWS
+A testing repo for working with Github webhooks in AWS